LumaTeam/Luma3DS/README.md

     * _**rosalina**_: the most important component of Luma3DS and custom KIP: overlay menu, GDB server, `err:f` (fatal error screen) reimplementation, and much more.
 Introduced in mid-2017, and has continuously undergone changes and received many external contributions ever since
     * **pxi**: Arm11<>Arm9 communication KIP, reimplemented just for the sake of it.
 Introduced late 2017
     * **sm**: service manager KIP, reimplemented to remove service access control restrictions.
 Introduced late 2017
-    * **pm**: process manager KIP reponsible of starting/terminating processes and instructing `loader` to load them.
-The reimplemention allows for break-on-start GDB feature in Rosalina, as well as lifting FS access control restrictions the proper way.
+    * **pm**: process manager KIP responsible of starting/terminating processes and instructing `loader` to load them.
+The reimplementation allows for break-on-start GDB feature in Rosalina, as well as lifting FS access control restrictions the proper way.
 Introduced in 2019

 ## Maintainers